 Provincial governments have authority over the generation, transmission and distribution of electricity within the provinces of Canada.
 From time to time, the various federal and provincial governments have introduced programs designed to incentivize various activities in respect to the electricity generation industry, particularly renewable energy, and have also put forth specific renewable energy generation targets.
 In January 2007, the federal government announced the ecoEnergy Renewable Power Program ("ERPP"), with the objective to encourage the development of clean power generation projects in Canada and to bring electricity prices from such projects more in line with those of conventional sources of electricity.
-Each of the Glen Dhu I Wind Facility, Glace Bay I Wind Facility, Ravenswood Wind Facility, Proof Line I Wind Facility and Ferndale Wind Facility qualified for the ERPP, and was entitled to receive a payment of \$10 per MWh generated for the first 10 years of production.
+The Glen Dhu I Wind Facility qualifies for the ERPP, and was entitled to receive a payment of \$10 per MWh generated for the first 10 years of production.